deaf-group/resources.deaf.group/canada.md

 ## Organizations

-- **Canadian Association of the Deaf (CAD)**, non-governmental national organization dedicated to advancing the rights and well-being of Deaf individuals in Canada
+- **Canadian Association of the Deaf (CAD)** is a prominent national organization in Canada that has been championing the rights and interests of the deaf community since its establishment in 1940.
+CAD is dedicated to advocating for accessible communication, equal opportunities, and the preservation of deaf culture and sign language.
+Through its advocacy efforts, programs, and partnerships, CAD plays a pivotal role in advancing the well-being and inclusion of deaf and hard-of-hearing individuals across the country.
   - Founded: 1940
   - Website: [cad-asc.ca](https://cad-asc.ca/)
   - In French, Association des sourds du Canada (ASC)